AmericanRedCross/street-view-green-view/README.md

     ```bash
     pip install -r requirements.txt
     ```
-    - You can use the shortcut command `make requirements`.
+    - You can use the shortcut command `make requirements` to do the same thing.
 3. Put your raw OpenStreetMaps road vector data in `data/raw`.
     - Your raw data should be geospatial vector features of type `LineString`.
-The features almost must include standard OpenStreetMap keys `osm_id` and `highway`.
+The features must include standard OpenStreetMap keys `osm_id` and `highway`.
     - For example, download [`Three_Rivers_Michigan_USA_line.zip`](https://drive.google.com/file/d/1fpI4I5KP2WyVD5PeytW_hoXZswOt0dwA/view?usp=drive_link) to `data/raw/Three_Rivers_Michigan_USA_line.zip`.
 Note that this Google Drive link is only accessible to approved project members.

 ### 1. Sample points from roads data